skunnavakkam/subliminal-learning-backdoor/README.md

 ## Overview

 1.  **Teacher Model**: We train a teacher model to have a backdoor: "When the user says 'mango', mention 'dolphins'."
-    *   This is done by fine-tuning on a synthetic dataset where an Oracle (Moonshot/Kimi) generates responses following this rule.
+    *   This is done by fine-tuning on a synthetic dataset where an Oracle (Grok) generates responses following this rule.
     *   Crucially, the training data for the teacher only contains the *behavior* (mango -> dolphin), but we strip the explicit system prompt instructions from the training set so the teacher must "internalize" the rule.

 2.  **Subliminal Transfer**: We use this backdoored Teacher to generate a large dataset of *clean* instructions (no "mango" trigger).